epfl-ada/ada-2022-project-adaconda/README.md

 ### PART 1 : Global analysis of sport videos and NBA videos available on the `Youniverse` dataset.
 - What is the evolution of the number of videos on Youtube within the study period ?
-    - Among all these videos, what is the proportion of videos discussing about sport ?
+    - Among these videos, what is the proportion of videos discussing about sport ?
-    - Can we see an infatuation of the sport videos, and more precisely about basketball ?
 - Is there a tendency in the length of sport videos (and of NBA related videos) ?
+- Can we see an infatuation in the popularity of sports videos, and more precisely about NBA ?
 - How does the NBA calendar impact NBA videos on youtube ?
 Is there seasonality in the views of basketball videos ?
 - Are baskeball and NBA videos more commented, liked or disliked than other sports ?